Select your language

 Books

-• Sarah Lentz: „Wer helfen kann, der helfe!“ Deutsche SklavereigegnerInnen und die atlantische Abolitionsbewegung, 1780–1860, Göttingen: Vandenhoeck & Ruprecht 2020 (Veröffentlichungen des Instituts für Europäische Geschichte, Mainz 261).
+• Sarah Lentz: "Wer helfen kann, der helfe!"
+Deutsche SklavereigegnerInnen un die atlantische Abolitionsbewegung, 1780-1860, Göttingen: Vandenhoeck & Ruprecht 2020 (Veröffentlichungen des Instituts für Europäische Geschichte, Mainz 261).

-• Rebekka von Mallinckrodt, Josef Köstlbauer and Sarah Lentz (eds.): Beyond Exceptionalism: Traces of Slavery the Slave Trade in Early Modern Germany, 1650–1850, Berlin/Boston: De Gruyter [forthcoming August 2021].
+• Beyond Exceptionalism: Traces of Slavery and the Slave Trade in Early Modern Germany, 1650–1850, Berlin/Boston: De Gruyter, 2021 (together with Rebekka von Mallinckrodt and Josef Köstlbauer).

 Papers